stefan-jansen/machine-learning-for-trading/README.md

 All applications now use the latest available (at the time of writing) software versions such as pandas 1.0 and TensorFlow 2.2.
 There is also a customized version of Zipline that makes it easy to include machine learning model predictions when designing a trading strategy.

 ## Installation, data sources and bug reports

 The code examples rely on a wide range of Python libraries from the data science and finance domains.

-To facilitate installation, we use [Docker](https://www.docker.com/get-started) to provide containerized [conda](https://docs.conda.io/en/latest/) environments.
+It is not necessary to try and install all libraries at once because this increases the likeliihood of encountering version conflicts.
+Instead, we recommend that you install the libraries required for a specific chapter as you go along.

+> Update March 2022: `zipline-reloaded`, `pyfolio-reloaded`, `alphalens-reloaded`, and `empyrical-reloaded` are now available on the `conda-forge` channel.
+The channel `ml4t` only contains outdated versions and will soon be removed.

 > Update April 2021: with the update of [Zipline](https://zipline.ml4trading.io), it is no longer necessary to use Docker.
 The installation instructions now refer to OS-specific environment files that should simplify your running of the notebooks.